amateur-astronomy-club/satellite-tracker/README.md

 Satellite Tracker
 ======

-Github Repo of the satellite tracker built by AAC NITK as part of Astro Committee, Engineer '16 - 17.
+Github Repo of the satellite tracker built by AAC NITK as part of Astro Committee for Engineer 2016 and Engineer 2017.

 _**THIS IS A WORK IN PROGRESS** We are actively working on this Roadmap._